enniovilla/project-1-ci/README.md

 ## Design

-### Site Structure
+### Website Structure

 The website consists of 6 page website that the user can navigate via the navigation bar, being the Home page the default loading page.
 The logo is in the top left corner and the menu is in the top right corner.
-In the middle is the name Musical Theatre Berlin, which is clickable and takes the user to the home page.
+In the middle is the name Musical Theater Berlin, which is clickable and takes the user to the home page.
 This navigation bar on small screen devices ends up centralizing the three elements and the menu becomes a dropdown menu.

 ### Wireframes